ClaraPetraMariafrancescaBusdon/first_repository/README.md

 **Welcome!**

 This is my first repository!

-I made it during the first part of the course of Digital Literary Studies, held by the brilliant Professor Emmanuela Carbé, at the Ca' Foscari University in Venice.
+I made it during the first part of the course of **Digital Literary Studies**, held by the brilliant Professor Emmanuela Carbé, at the Ca' Foscari University in Venice.
 The objective of this first repository is to get familiar with the platform GitHub, but also to understand some fundamental tools of the Digital Literary Studies field.

 In this repository, you'll find three different works and a brief description of the tools used in order to make them: